biolab/scorange-hugo/content/blog/Cell Clustering.md

 \
 \

 We can observe the results of clustering in a cell landscape, that we plot with the t-SNE widget.
+Coloring cells by cluster label comes in handy here.
 Cells get nicely clustered with t-SNE and the clusters also correspond with the Louvain clustering.
 Great!
 \
 \